 - I put linens in zip lock bags and packing tape them up.

 - I put sippy cups and other loose toys or feeding items in zip lock bags and packing tape the tag onto the bag.

 Participating in consignment sales is easy and fun.
-Check out this consignment mommies website to find sales going on in your area.

 Let me know about any things you’ve learned about pricing or preparing that can help me and other readers!

 Kim Anderson is the organized chaos loving author behind the Thrifty Little Mom Blog.
 She helps other people who thrive in organized chaos to stress less, remember more and feel in control of their time, money, and home.
 Kim is the author of: Live, Save, Spend, Repeat: The Life You Want with the Money You Have.
 She’s been featured on Time.com, Money.com, Good Housekeeping, Women’s Day, and more!